 - Sire-Dam -

-Laurens has developed into one of the best fillies in training – securing five Group 1 wins.
+Laurens developed into one of the best fillies in training – securing six Group 1 wins.
 It did not pay to get involved in tight tussles with her – all those victories have been achieved by no more than half a length.

 Her wins as a two-year-old were achieved by a head and a nose.
 Clearly, she is a filly who digs deep.